The

 • The certificate must be in PEM format

-• The certificate file with the private key, required for decryption, must be in the CERT\PRIV directory
+• The certificate file with the private key of the recipient, required for decrypting, must be in the CERT \ PRIV directory

 Defines the S/MIME policy for an inbound message based on the following rules.